ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document is intended to explain characteristics of streaming media delivery that have surprised network designers or transport experts who lack specific media expertise, since streaming media highlights key differences between common assumptions in existing networking practices and observations of media delivery issues encountered when streaming media over those existing networks.

-This document defines "streaming media" as follows:
+This document defines "high-bitrate streaming media" as follows:

+- "High-bitrate" means bitrates as least as high as the ones given in {{bvr}} for common codecs at low resolution values.
-- "Streaming" is the continuous transmission of media segments from a server to a client and its simultaneous consumption by the client.
+- "Streaming" means the continuous transmission of media segments from a server to a client and its simultaneous consumption by the client.
-- In this definition, the term "simultaneous" is critical, as media segment transmission is not considered "streaming" if one downloads a media file and plays it after the download is completed.
+   - The term "simultaneous" is critical, as media segment transmission is not considered "streaming" if one downloads a media file and plays it after the download is completed.
 Instead, this would be called "download and play".
-- Here, "media" refers to any type of media and associated streams such as video, audio, metadata, etc.
-- For the purposes of this document, there is no distinction made between "live media", created as an event in progress, and "media on demand", where the server is providing recorded media from storage.
-- For the purposes of this document, there is no distinction between media that is consumed by a media player, for viewing by a human, and media that is consumed by a machine, such as a CDN cache or media recorder.

-This has two implications.

-- First, the sending rate for media segments must match the client's consumption rate (whether loosely or tightly) to provide uninterrupted playback.
+   - This has two implications.
+First, the sending rate for media segments must match the client's consumption rate (whether loosely or tightly) to provide uninterrupted playback.
 That is, the client must not run out of media segments (buffer underrun), and must not accept more media segments than it can buffer before playback (buffer overrun).
-In addition, any media segments sent by the media server that the client cannot accept may be buffered somewhere along the path between a server and the client, or may simply be discarded.

    - Second, the client's media segment consumption rate is limited not only by the path's available bandwidth, but also by media segment availability.
-The client cannot fetch media segments that have not been been sent from a media server yet.
+The client cannot fetch media segments that a media server cannot provide (yet).
+- "Media" refers to any type of media and associated streams such as video, audio, metadata, etc.

 ## Document Scope